 - A medical expert practice (dealing with forensic psychiatric evidence)

-The Inns of Court College of Advocacy (ICCA) hosting a very successful one-day-training event focusing on the handling of expert witnesses.
+On 22 July 2017 the Inns of Court College of Advocacy (ICCA) hosted a successful one-day-training event focusing on the handling of expert witnesses.
 The syllabus was created in consultation with a number of Specialists Bar Associations (SBAs).

-The course is suitable for Practitioners over 5 years’ call with:
+The course was designed for Practitioners over four years’ call:

 Please note that applications to this post are now closed.